paulc4/mvc-exceptions/README.md

 ==============

 WARNINGS:

-    This project is built using the latest M5 snapshot release of Spring Boot.
+  * This project is built using the latest M5 snapshot release of Spring Boot.
-    APIs may change and this project may not build.
+  * APIs may change and this project may not build.
-    Check http://spring.io/spring-boot for snapshot, milestone and other releases.
+  * Check http://spring.io/spring-boot for snapshot, milestone and other releases.
-    Update the pom.xml if necessary.
+  * Update the pom.xml if necessary.

-Demo of points covered on my MVC Exceptions blog
+This application demos most of the points covered on my MVC Exceptions blog.

 The files are: